nkhil/clothing-retail-react-app/README.md

 [![Screen-Shot-2019-04-14-at-19-41-13.png](https://i.postimg.cc/W1jgPkH8/Screen-Shot-2019-04-14-at-19-41-13.png)](https://postimg.cc/4mLm6mZH)

+- All the `render()` methods are tested using snapshot testing to detect undesirable changes as the app is developed
+- All the functions elements (business logic) are tested for behaviour using assertions
+- Integration tests test the functionality of the aplication from the user's perspective (for eg: `App doesn't allow adding a product once the inventory is exhausted`)

+**Note:**

+As mock data is being used, the tests depend on the state of the data (for eg: a test depend on `product1`'s price in order to pass the assertion).
+This is not ideal.
+When a development database is used, it's much easier to use mock data, and delete all data in order to control all variables and test as close to a real-world scenario.

 ## Application architecture

 As I'm using React, the application follows the [Flux application architecture](https://facebook.github.io/flux/) where data flow is unidirectional, i.e. the `App` component retains aplication state, business logic and also is responsible for rendering the related components.

 State and logic (functions) are passed into other components as props.

 Below is an illustrated example where the `ProductItem` component receives it's state directly from `App`.
-When the `Add to cart` button is clicked on the `ProductItem` component, it fires the `addToCart()` function that then causes the `shoppingCart`'s state to change.
+When the `Add to cart` button is clicked on the `ProductItem` component, it fires the `addToCart()` function that then causes the App's `shoppingCart` state to change.

 [![Untitled-1.jpg](https://i.postimg.cc/2SScDyys/Untitled-1.jpg)](https://postimg.cc/jLBQ6szc)

-## Commit message approach
+## Commit message philosophy

 I've followed the [Atomic commit message](https://seesparkbox.com/foundry/atomic_commits_with_git) strategy to keep my commits to one feature, fix or improvement.